dave-budah/ngrx-blog/README.md

 # Blog

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0 and NGRX version 16.2.0

 ## Development server